5 Best Places for Stargazing in Tonga(c) tongapocketguide.com

 5. Foa Island, Ha’apai

 And back to Ha’apai and its 62 islands which are all fantastic for stargazing, another specific location for idyllic star viewings is Foa Island.
-At the northern tip of the island, the Sandy Beach Resort is particularly good for stargazing from your accommodation or on the beach away from civilisation.
-The manager there even has a telescope should you want to get more from your stargazing experience.
-Compare the Sandy Beach Resort with others in the 10 Best Resorts in Ha’apai.
+At the northern tip of the island, Sandy Beach Resort and Matafonua Lodge are particularly good for stargazing from your accommodation or on the beach away from civilisation.
+The managers there even have a telescope should you want to get more from your stargazing experience.
+Compare the resorts with others in The Top 25 Resorts in Tonga.

 More About Stargazing in Tonga and Other Activities